how to make an outdoor movie screen in just 20 minutes…

 The truth is, our kids have wanted us to make one of these for some time, but when we looked at the homemade movie screen concepts online, most were just too fancy for our needs.

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

 We didn’t want one with a bulky frame to store, nor did we need one that would roll up or down.
-What we wanted was a basic outdoor screen that we could attach to the back of our house, and we could take inside and store when not in use so that the weather wouldn’t destroy it.
+What we needed was a basic, inexpensive, portable outdoor projector screen that we could attach to the back of our house, and we could take inside and store when not in use so that the weather wouldn’t destroy it.